Call4Cloud | MMP-C | Autopilot | Device Preparation

 In this blog, I’ll explain how we resolved an issue where saving the new Autopilot device preparation profile failed to save the device group.

-To start using Autopilot Device Preparation, you must first configure the corresponding device enrollment profile.
+To start using Autopilot Device Preparation, you must first configure the corresponding device enrollment profile, aka the Autopilot Device Preparation profile.
 One requirement is that you specify a device group.

-But what if it doesn’t seem to work when saving the profile?
-What if the device group isn’t shown somehow?
+But what if it doesn’t seem to work when saving the device preparation profile?
+What if the device group isn’t shown after saving it?

 2. The Issue